People's Trust Insurance Company

+George Schaeffer is currently the President and CEO of the company.

+History

+The company was co-founded by George Schaeffer and Michael Gold in 2008.

 According to the South Florida Business Journal, People’s Trust Insurance was the second-fastest growing company in South Florida from 2012 to 2014.
 The home insurance company has more than 350 employees, with 300 in Deerfield Beach.

 In 2013, People’s Trust Insurance received the Governor’s Innovators in Business Award, which recognizes Florida companies in select industries that have influenced the state’s economic growth and diversification over the last year.

 Independent financial analysis firm Demotech assigned People’s Trust Insurance a Financial Stability Rating of "A", Exceptional.

-Resources
+Rapid response team

 The company includes an affiliation with Florida’s largest insurance restoration general contractor, the Rapid Response Team LLC.
 The Rapid Response Team operates 11 response centers across Florida with more than 325 full-time construction technicians and roofers, 150 service trucks and millions of dollars in recovery supplies.